Why This Report Matters

-Who will emerge as the overall reputation and sales performance leader for 2018?
-To find out, we applied machine learning and sentiment analysis to unstructured text from 4.7 million consumer reviews on Google and Facebook.
-The reviews cover in-store shopping experiences at nearly 30,000 locations owned by 88 marquee retail chains in the U.S. and Western Europe.
+We applied machine learning and sentiment analysis to unstructured text from 4.7 million consumer reviews that were posted on Google and Facebook.
+The reviews cover in-store shopping experiences at nearly 30,000 locations owned by 88 marquee retail chains in the United States, United Kingdom and European Union.

 Retailers included in this year’s report ranged from big-box discounters like Costco, to hardware merchants Lowe’s and The Home Depot, to high-end boutiques like Gucci and Tiffany & Co.

 Measured on a scale of one to 1,000, Reputation Score is a comprehensive index of a company’s digital presence and on-site customer experience.
 It is calculated based on factors that include review sentiment, volume, recency, spread across review sites, social media sentiment, business listings accuracy and other factors that unambiguously reflect consumers’ opinions about their search and in-store experience.

 Our analysis of a cohort of 48 of the major retailers in this study for which revenue data was publicly available* reveals that chains with a high Reputation Score generated year-over-year store sales growth of 2.8 percent.

 On the other hand, retailers that aren’t effectively managing their online reputations and had low Reputation Scores saw store sales decline, on average by 1.1 percent.

 This amounts to a 3.9 percent difference in revenue for the retailers with high Reputation Scores – a significant impact on total store sales.